joergkrause/svogv/guides/getting-started.md

 ## Learn more

 Check the demo app, that shows the editor in action.
+See the [Demo install guide](/src/demo/README.md).